No more blog! Life moves fast and there is lots to do!

 March 25, 2015

-Again freesing at night.
+Again freezing at night.
 Tody 41.
 Snowdrops are finally out from under the snow.
 Crocus bloomed yesterday.
 A few warm days buyt not many.
-Put plants in a makeshift coldframe and they were good to 28 degrees.
-Tomato and calendula would not do it – turned to jelly – cabbage, brocolli, cilantro and lettuce were fine.
+Put plants in a makeshift cold frame and they were good to 28 degrees.
+Tomato and calendula would not do it – turned to jelly – cabbage, broccoli, cilantro and lettuce were fine.
 Brought them in when it snowed again.
 Budding seems delayed compared to previous springs.
 It was really a hard freeze all season.

 Februry 23, 2015

 The ice has been with us for weeks.
 Snow pack, record lows.
 The bulbs are coming, regardless, pushing through the snow with unstoppable energy.
 Following a silent, ancient directive, they deliver the first thoughts of spring.
 Rejoice!

 A beautiful, mild, slightly damp day.
 Kale and brocoli harvested this week have been delicious.
 Parsely still available and celery leaf, too.
 The low tunnel just waiting for the light.
 We are almost to the center of the darkess as every day is shorter still.
 Soon though we will cross the peak and move back to light; energy will increase again.

 The garden seems to be sleeping.
 Lettuce still thrives under the low tunnel, even after several days of 20 degree weather.
 Yesterday was 60.
 Broccoli is borderline wanting to live.
 Kales are droopy, too.